1Michael23/Vera/README.md

 	**admin**: The Discord user id of the owner of the bot, vera will only react to some commands if they are issued by the right person.

 4. Run Vera `python3 app.py`

-# The database

-Vera will create a `.db` file on first boot named `database.db`, This is where Veras AI model is stored.

-An existing database can be used just by copying it to the Vera directory and making sure it is called `database.db`.

-Our pre-trained model is available on [our discord server.](https://discord.gg/jeXnXqH)

 # Image support